0-ml/flip/README.md

 various algorithms and datasets is `/scripts/run_batch.sh`.
 To run experiments without SLURM, turn off the SLURM option in `run_batch.sh` to  `--slurm=false`.

+## Check Results
+Each experimental run will create a `results` folder to save benchmarked metrics, an `output` folder to keep training logs and a `summaries` folder to store tensorboard logs for visualization.